Illini Floor General Kasparas Jakucionis Has Lottery Potential

 That’s the essence of it right there- if you can knock down the three ball, and distribute to the other guys who can do likewise, there will be a place for you in the league.

-You can see where we have Jackucionis in our latest NBA Mock Draft, but he’s consistently showing up in the mid-to-late lottery.
+You can see where we have Jakucionis in our latest NBA Mock Draft, but he’s consistently showing up in the mid-to-late lottery.

 Ditto for his teammate Will Riley, who we often see in the same ranges.

-“He’s a NBA point guard,” Northwestern coach Chris Collins said of the Lithuanian, just after beating his arch-rival from downstate.

-“KJ- I don’t want to do his name injustice, he’s a really tough cover as a guard, in pick and pop, pick and roll.”
 The Illini came into this one ranked #19 in the country, and considered one of the leading front-runners to win the Big Ten.

 So they’ll rebound from losing their Big Ten opener, which came on the road in a hostile environment, and keep it going to have a strong season.